FocasLab/STT-for-SA-MAS/README.md

 Requirements:
 - MATLAB R2025a or newer
 - No additional toolboxes required

+# Citation

+If you use this code in your research, please cite:

+@article{multi_social,
+  title={Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach}, author={Upadhyay, Siddhartha and Das, Ratnangshu and Jagtap, Pushpak}, journal={arXiv preprint arXiv:2510.25597}, year={2025}
+}

 # License
 This repository is provided for research and educational use.
 Please contact the authors for other usage